tsolomko/BitByteData/README.md

 ### CocoaPods

-Add `pod 'BitByteData', '~> 1.4'` and `use_frameworks!` to your Podfile.
+Add `pod 'BitByteData', '~> 1.4'` and `use_frameworks!` lines to your Podfile.

 To complete installation, run `pod install`.

 ### Carthage

+__Important:__ Only Swift 5.x is supported when installing BitByteData via Carthage.

 Add to your Cartfile `github "tsolomko/BitByteData" ~> 1.4`.

 Then run `carthage update`.

 Finally, drag and drop `BitByteData.framework` from `Carthage/Build` folder into the "Embedded Binaries" section on your targets' "General" tab in Xcode.

 ## Usage